-Our lab uses modern anatomic, molecular and analytic techniques to shed new light on old problems: which innovations that have accumulated along the primate lineage enable higher cognitive function, and which variants
+Our lab uses modern anatomic, molecular and analytic techniques to shed new light on old problems: which innovations that have accumulated along mammalian lineages enable higher cognitive function, and which variants

 lead to brain disease?